mjtamlyn/ayb-notes/9-mobile-persistence-offline-clients.md

 - You can use flash to set unkillable cookies.
 - window.name can be used to store unlimited data and it works for X-domain... and totally insecure.
 - Web sockets could now open a DB connection themselves.
 NSFL?
+- File API coming (but confusingly - File API and SystemAPI - and it needs about 6 callbacks.
+Room for improvement!